-Here’s a sneak peek of one of the things we are working on this summer: The second edition of Difference or Disorder: Understanding Speech and Language Development in Students from Culturally and Linguistically Diverse Backgrounds.
+Here’s a sneak peek of one of the things we are working on:: The second edition of Difference or Disorder: Understanding Speech and Language Development in Students from Culturally and Linguistically Diverse Backgrounds.
 One of the new chapters is Filipino Tagalog Speech Sounds and Language Structures.

 - Number of speakers: More than 90 million speakers worldwide

 Filipino has been the national language of the Phillipines since 1937 (Malabonga & Marinova-Todd, 2007) and it is the standard register of the Tagalog language.
 What exactly does that mean?
 One author described Filipino as “Tagalog-Plus.”
 Filipino is Tagalog with the addition of contributions from many other languages.
 Most people do not strictly differentiate between the terms Filipino and Tagalog.